 If you think sliding locks are the way to go for your cabinet, you might want to check out this kind.
-They are smooth all the way around so your baby won’t cut or scrape its tender skin while exploring your house.
+They’re smooth all the way around so your baby won’t cut or scrape their tender skin while exploring the house.

-They won’t work for every type of cabinet.
+They won’t work for every type of cabinet, though.
 You’ll only be able to use them on smaller knobs and thinner handles.

-You’ll be able to slide these locks open just by using one hand.
+You can slide them open just by using one hand.
 And if you have grandparents watching your child in your home, they’ll be able to open these too, even if they don’t have much arm strength or struggle with arthritis in their hands.

 Because these just slide over the handles, there won’t be any drill marks or sticky residue when you decide to stop using them.
 They won’t impact the surface of your cabinets at all.

-- They are easy for adults to slide on and off.
+- They’re easy for adults to slide on and off.

-- These are sturdy enough to hold up to a toddler’s tugging.
+- Sturdy enough to hold up to a toddler’s tugging.

 - They don’t work on all handle types.

-These magnetic cabinet locks use adhesive instead of drills, which is nice for apartment dwellers or those who aren’t that handy with tools.
-You won’t have to make permanent changes to your cabinets to make these.
+These magnetic cabinet locks use adhesive instead of drilled holes, which is nice for apartment dwellers or those who aren’t that handy with tools.
+You won’t have to make permanent changes to your cabinets to use them.

-You’ll get a set of 16 locks with this one, and it comes with three keys.
+You’ll get a set of 16 locks, and they come with three keys.
 That way, if you lose one, you won’t go into full panic mode that you’ll never be able to open any of your cabinets again.
-That’s important for tired moms and dads who may have trouble keeping track of those keys, especially if they’re both using them and someone forgets to put it back in the designated spot.
+That’s important for tired parents who have trouble keeping track of keys, especially if they’re both using them and someone forgets to put it back in the designated spot.